-Ocean Line 'Washington'.70
+Ocean Line 'Washington'.3

-A letter directed 'via Southampton' and carried to New York by the Ocean Line 'Washington'.68 The addressee was charged one shilling and fourpence Currency, but this was no longer an accurate conversion of one shilling and twopence Sterling.69 The United States packet rate remained unchanged.
+A letter carried to New York by the Ocean Line 'Washington'.
+The addressee was charged one shilling and fourpence Currency, but this was no longer an accurate conversion of one shilling and twopence Sterling.
+The United States packet rate remained unchanged.

-68 Hubbard & Winter p.
+&lt;sup>1 W. Hubbard & R.F.
+Winter, 'North Atlantic Mail Sailings', p.
 89: 'Washington' called at Southampton (in fact, Ryde Pier, Isle of Wight) on 16th July and made New York on 30th July 1856.
 The letter reached Dundas on 2nd August 1856.
-69 The rate established under the Anglo/U.S. Convention of 1849, in force until 1866.
+The rate established under the Anglo/U.S. Convention of 1849, in force until 1866.

-70 Illustration from a print in the National Maritime Museum, Greenwich.
+&lt;sup>3 Illustration from a print in the National Maritime Museum, Greenwich.

-Although frequently referred to as 'the Crimean War Rate', the one and twopence Sterling rate for trans-Atlantic letters, introduced for all packets under the Anglo/United States Postal Convention of 1848/1849, remained in force for United States packets until 1866.
+Although frequently and erroneously referred to as 'the Crimean War Rate', the one and twopence Sterling rate for trans-Atlantic letters, introduced for all packets under the Anglo/United States Postal Convention of 1848/1849, remained in force for United States packets until 1866.